nickyiliwang0000/h/css/css-layouts.md

 Every element in HTML exists as a box.
 Elements have dimensions (e.g. width and height) and can contain content or other elements.

-We've already looked grouping content using the `<div>` tag and/or semantic elements and we don't just group content for readability in the HTML: we also group content in anticipation of the styling we'll apply to it.
+We've already looked at grouping content using the `<div>` tag and/or semantic elements, for readability and accessibility.
+On top of that though, we also group content in anticipation of the styling we'll apply to it.

 In HTML, almost all structural elements take up 100% of the width of the browser.
 These elements are known as _block elements_.
 All elements render in the browser in the order they appear in the HTML markup; kind of the way a word processor works.